nlpsandbox/nlpsandbox.io/wiki/608450-SynapseEnvironment.md

 - Benchmarking the performance of NLP Tools on public and private datasets

-The sections below describe how to set up your development environment on Synapse so you can start developing and benchmarking your next NLP tool.
+The sections below describe how to set up your development environment on Synapse so that you can start developing and benchmarking your NLP tool.

 ## Create a Synapse account